leomrtns/peroba/README.md

 **peroba** is the name of a Brazilian timber tree, but if you like acronyms it stands for Phylogenetic Epidemiology with ROBust Assignment.

+## Modules
+**peroba** is composed of three modules, that should be run in order:
+1. **`peroba_database`**: This script collects information from several sources and generates a set of `perobaDB` files.
+2. **`peroba_backbone`**: This script selects a set of "global" sequences from `perobaDB` to be analysed together with the local ones
+(`NORW`).
+It finds local sequences within the database, but the user should also include other local sequences.
+3. **`peroba_report`**: once the user finishes the analysis (i.e. has a phylogenetic tree using suggestions from `peroba_backbone`), this script will estimate ancestral states and generate a PDF report.

+## Caveats
+Not all sequences pass the sequencing quality control.
+Those that do may be excluded from COGUK phylogenetic analysis, which means we won't have metadata (importantly, `sequence_name` which allows mapping between tree, sequence, and epi data) information from them.
+We minimise this by using local information whenever possible, but still the reasons for exclusion remain.

 ## License
 SPDX-License-Identifier: GPL-3.0-or-later